David Penn - Illusionist Wins Britain Does Variety

-David Penn, an illusionist has won the grand finals of Britain Does Variety.
+David Penn, an illusionist from Northampton has won the grand finals of Britain Does Variety 2013.

 The competition was judged by an impressive line up of judges with a wealth of industry experience across a variety of disciplines.
 Head Judge was Giles Cooper who is the executive producer of The Royal Variety Performance.

-Other competitors included Dancers, Singers, Jugglers, Mime Artistes and Beatboxers but it was David Penn, the theatrical grand illusionist from who took first place.
+Other competitors included Dancers, Singers, Jugglers, Mime Artistes, and Beatboxers but it was David Penn, the theatrical grand illusionist from Northampton who took first place.

 "It was certainly a career highlight.
-To win such a well respected competition in the entertainment industry is truly an honor."
-The illusionist said after receiving the trophy and a cheque for one thousand pounds.
+To win such a well-respected competition in the entertainment industry is truly an honor."
+David said after receiving the trophy and a cheque for one thousand pounds.

-Jack Applebaum, a well respected television director, who also judged the competition said: "The standard was very high indeed but the illusionist David Penn was just incredible!
+Jack Applebaum, a well respected television director, who also judged the competition said: "The standard was very high indeed but David Penn was just incredible!
 Where has this guy been hiding?"